pdonorio/rest-mock/docs/security.md

 I integrated basic **Flask-Security** endpoints inside the REST API code.
-This means that you may use Token based authentication with a primary user/pwd/admin_role in sqllite db.
+This means that you may use Token based authentication with triplets (user, pwd, role) saved in sqllite db.

 ## Documentation to be written!